Sanctuary Seekers’ Unit

 Information for organisations and volunteers

-RefugEAP logoWhat is RefugEAP?
+RefugEAP logoWhat is the RefugEAP Programme?

 RefugEAP is a structured online programme of free non-formal English for Academic Purposes (EAP) classes and independent learning resources, specifically for refugee-background students.
 It is for students who need to improve their academic English skills to help them access a degree programme at university, but perhaps have not been able to access a formal pre-sessional English for Academic Purposes (EAP) programme yet.
 RefugEAP has been developed to meet this need, providing students with an opportunity to continue to develop their academic English skills in a supportive way while they are waiting for more formal opportunities to become available.

-Part 1
+Module 1

-Part 2
+Module 2

-Get more detailed information about what the programme entails for students
+See more detailed information about what the programme entails for students

 Who runs and supports this programme?

-The RefugEAP programme has been developed by staff at the University of Leicester’s Sanctuary Seekers’ Unit and the University of Leeds Language Centre.
+The RefugEAP Programme has been developed by staff at the University of Leicester’s Sanctuary Seekers’ Unit and the University of Leeds Language Centre.
 It is being kindly supported by dedicated volunteer tutors and a number of partner organisations, including Password Testing (who are providing assessments), Screen Share (who are providing digital devices for students who need them), RefuAid (who are providing wrap-around support and referrals) and Oxford University Press (who have provided online course books).

 How is the RefugEAP Programme different from other courses?